 Breathwork

-The utilisation of breathing techniques used in order to achieve altered states of consciousness, to establish equilibrium, and to create a variety of beneficial effects on your physical and mental well-being.
+The utilisation of breathing techniques used in order to achieve altered states of consciousness, to establish equilibrium, and to create a variety of beneficial effects on one's mind-body-spirit connection.

 Modality Icon